Cyzicus: Monuments

-The colossal foundations of the temple dedicated to the Emperor Hadrian are still visible: the columns were 21.35 metres high (about 70 feet), while the highest known elsewhere, those at Baalbek in Lebanon are only 19.35 metres (about 63 feet).
+The colossal foundations of the temple dedicated to the emperor Hadrian are still partially visible.
+The temple's columns were 21.35 meters high (about 70 feet), the highest known in the ancient world.
+In comparison, those at Baalbek in Lebanon are only 19.35 meters (about 63 feet).
 The structure was the largest Greco-Roman temple ever built.
 Of this magnificent building, sometimes ranked among the seven wonders of the ancient world, thirty-one immense columns still stood erect in 1444.
 These have since been carried away piecemeal for building purposes.

-The monuments of Cyzicus were used by the Byzantine emperor Justinian as a quarry for the building of his Saint Sophia cathedral, and were still exploited by the Ottomans.
+The monuments of Cyzicus were used by the Byzantine emperor Justinian as a quarry for the construction of his Hagia Sophia cathedral.
+The Ottomans continued the exploitation of Cyzicus for building materials.